YahyaYasser74/ytclient-xbmc9.11/README.md

 (the scripts' notes: how i can adjust my settings? and how i can start the script? etc..)

 ---------------------------------------------------------------------------------------------------------------------------
-# .1 simply open cmd via file explorer navigation bar, and execute 'python proxy.py'
+# .1 install XBMC already via the link i have sent above, and go through the installer, select 'portable mode' option
+# .2 after finishing installing, download the xbmc.bat from my source and place it in your xbmc installation path, open it
+# .2.5 place my script folder onto the 'scripts' folder in xbmc installation path
+# .3 to start the youtube proxy server, simply open 'proxy.py' and it starts the server and checking the dependences stuff
-# .2 open and edit 'default.py'/'proxy.py', at the first lines, you can find/see the user's configurations, change these values/paths to your liking
+# .4 open and edit 'default.py'/'proxy.py', at the first lines, you can find/see the user's configurations, change these values/paths to your liking
-# .3 if you encountered playback errors, or proxy errors either, make sure to check 'proxy.log', or definitely make sure the server is successfully running as well.
+# .5 if you encountered playback errors, or proxy errors either, make sure to check 'proxy.log', or definitely make sure the server is successfully running as well.
 ---------------------------------------------------------------------------------------------------------------------------

 maybe, i thought it would be a cool project tho, it does this job too well than many paid/modded clients that does nothing instead of patching and fighting for future updates to stay alive in the plot